-Relative amounts (area/area) of bone, allograft, connective tissue and fibrin, adipocytes, arteries and veins were determined on the sections that were stained with haematoxylin and eosin stain using point counting as described in detail in[56] (Figure 1B).
+Relative amounts (area/area) of bone, allograft, connective tissue and fibrin, adipocytes, arteries, and veins were determined on the sections that were stained with hematoxylin and eosin stain using point counting as described in detail in[56] (Figure 1B).
 The distance between the points was 110 µm in XY directions, resulting in a mean total number of 943 (range, 662-1172) points per section.
-Analyses were performed with a computerized stereology workstation, consisting of a modified light microscope (Axioskop; Carl Zeiss Microscopy, Jena, Germany) with Plan-Neofluar objectives 2.5 × (numerical aperture [NA] = 0.075) and 10 × (NA = 0.3) (Carl Zeiss Microscopy), motorized specimen stage (BioPrecision2; Ludl Electronics, Hawthorne, NY, United States), stage controller (MAC 6000 XY; Ludl Electronics) focus encoder (MT 1271; Heidenhain, Traunreut, Germany), CCD color video camera (1,600 x 1,200 pixels; MBF Bioscience, Williston, VT, United States), and stereology software (Stereo Investigator version 10; MBF Bioscience).
+Analyses were performed with a computerized stereology workstation consisting of a modified light microscope (Axioskop; Carl Zeiss Microscopy, Jena, Germany) with Plan-Neofluar objectives 2.5 × (numerical aperture [NA] = 0.075) and 10 × (NA = 0.3) (Carl Zeiss Microscopy), motorized specimen stage (BioPrecision2; Ludl Electronics, Hawthorne, NY, United States), stage controller (MAC 6000 XY; Ludl Electronics), focus encoder (MT 1271; Heidenhain, Traunreut, Germany), CCD color video camera (1,600 x 1,200 pixels; MBF Bioscience, Williston, VT, United States), and stereology software (Stereo Investigator version 10; MBF Bioscience).

-After deparaffinizing and rehydrating, sections were rinsed for 10 min in tris-buffered saline (TBS).
-Histochemical detection of tartrate-resistant acid phosphatase (TRAP) was performed with a specific Acid Phosphatase staining kit (Sigma-Aldrich, Steinheim, Germany) according to the staining protocol of the manufacturer.
-For immunohistochemistry, endogenous peroxidase was blocked in a methanol/H2O2 (Merck, Darmstadt, Germany) solution for 45 min; the latter was performed in the dark.
+After deparaffinizing and rehydrating, sections were rinsed for 10 min in TBS.
+Histochemical detection of tartrate-resistant acid phosphatase was performed with a specific Acid Phosphatase staining kit (Sigma-Aldrich, Steinheim, Germany) according to the staining protocol of the manufacturer.
+For immunohistochemistry, endogenous peroxidase was blocked in a methanol/H2O2 (Merck, Darmstadt, Germany) solution for 45 min in the dark.
 Then, sections were pretreated with TBS containing 1% bovine serum albumin at room temperature for 20 min.
 Afterwards, sections were digested with 0.4% pepsin at 37 °C for 10 min, followed by incubation with the primary antibodies in a humid chamber.
 Table 2 summarizes details of the antibodies and the incubation protocols.

 Antibody binding was detected with the peroxidase-conjugated EnVision anti-mouse system (Dako, Glostrup, Denmark) or the horseradish peroxidase-conjugated EnVision anti-rabbit/anti-goat secondary antibodies (Dako) that were diluted 1:50 and incubated at room temperature for 30 min.
-Visualization of peroxidase activity was performed using diaminobenzidine, resulting in a brown staining product.
-Mayer’s haematoxylin was used for counterstaining the sections.
-In order to perform specificity controls primary antibodies were omitted and TBS or normal horse serum was applied.
-In other control experiments both primary and secondary antibodies were omitted.
+Visualization of peroxidase activity was performed using diaminobenzidine resulting in a brown staining product.
+Mayer’s hematoxylin was used for counterstaining the sections.
+In order to perform specificity controls, primary antibodies were omitted and TBS or normal horse serum was applied.
+In other control experiments, both primary and secondary antibodies were omitted.
 Fetal human bone or mandibular bone (i.e., tissues carrying known antigens) were used as positive controls.
 Qualitative histological evaluations were performed blinded by one of the authors.